uwcip/jupyterhub-R-notebook/README.md

-# jupyterhub-R-notebook
-default R image
+Base R notebook for jupyterhub